What is feline leukemia virus?

-FeLV vaccines have now been available for many years and they have been continuously improved.
-They are helpful in preventing infection with FeLV and thus in controlling FeLV-related disease.
+FeLV vaccines have been available for many years and have been continuously improved upon.
+They are helpful in preventing infection with FeLV and, therefore, in controlling FeLV-related disease.
 Unfortunately, no vaccine is 100% protective.
-Where possible do not allow your cat, particularly a kitten, to come into close contact with known FeLV-infected cats or cats of unknown vaccination history.
+When possible, do not allow your cat or kitten to come into close contact with known FeLV-infected cats or cats of unknown vaccination history.

 The incidence of FeLV disease has dramatically declined over the past several decades.
-This is likely due to a combination of the availability of accurate screening tests, improved client awareness of the disease, a change in the lifestyle of the average cat (more cats are kept indoors rather than being allowed to roam freely) and vaccination of at-risk cats.
+This is likely due to a combination of the availability of accurate screening tests, improved client awareness of the disease, a change in the lifestyle of the average cat (more cats are kept indoors rather than being allowed to roam freely), and vaccination of at-risk cats.

 How often is revaccination necessary?